michael-rubel/livewire-best-practices/README.md

 ---
 ### 💡 Use *debounce*, *lazy* & *defer* wire:model's modifiers
-You should use [wire:model's modifiers](https://laravel-livewire.com/docs/2.x/properties#debouncing-input) based on requirements for a particular input.
+You should use [wire:model's modifiers](https://laravel-livewire.com/docs/2.x/properties#debouncing-input) based on requirements for a particular input.\
 This will dramatically reduce unnecessary requests to the server.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/wire-model-modifiers.md)

 ---
 ### 🕵️ Don't pass sensitive data to the components
-Prevent situations that may lead to passing sensitive data to the Livewire components, because they can be easily accessed from the client side by default.
+Avoid situations that may lead to passing sensitive data to the Livewire components, because they can be easily accessed from the client side by default.
 Always hide sensitive attributes of your models using `$hidden` property or explicitly filter the data you are fetching.
-You can as well make your properties `protected` in Livewire component and then access it using `$this`, which will make them unavailable for the browser but accessible in Blade templates.
+You can as well make your properties `protected` in the Livewire component and then access it using `$this`, which will make them unavailable for the browser but accessible in Blade templates.

 ---
 ### ☔ Prefer to use event listeners over polling
-Instead of constantly [polling](https://laravel-livewire.com/docs/2.x/polling#polling-background) the page to refresh your data, you may use [event listeners](https://laravel-livewire.com/docs/2.x/events#event-listeners) to perform the component update only after specific task, initiated from another component.
+Instead of constantly [polling](https://laravel-livewire.com/docs/2.x/polling#polling-background) the page to refresh your data, you may use [event listeners](https://laravel-livewire.com/docs/2.x/events#event-listeners) to perform the component update only after a specific task was initiated from another component.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/event-listeners-over-polling.md)